 If a student accumulates 128 hours of absenteeism within 1 program year, or 16 days, that student will go before the Program Director and be asked to repeat the year, or possibly be dismissed from the program depending upon their clinical and didactic standing in the program.
-This is determined on a case-by-case basis at the discretion of the Program Director with input from the Program Faculty.
+This is determined on a case-by-case basis at the discretion of the Program Director with input from the Program Faculty regarding the students progression.